 Forbes.com recently pronounced West Point to be the Best Public College for undergraduate education, while U.S. News and World Report called it the Best Public Liberal Arts College in the country.
 The Princeton Review designated it as one of the 100 Best Value Colleges and rated it number one for the most accessible professors.

 Following graduation, all of West Point’s cadets enter military service as 2nd lieutenants, and must serve at least five years.
 The Academic Program consists of 31 core courses, balanced in the arts and sciences, and a required five-course engineering sequence.
 Cadets may select from 31 fields of study and 19 optional majors.
-Classes are small, 97% have fewer than 20 students, and the student-to-faculty ratio is 7.
+Classes are small, as 99% have fewer than 20 students, and the student-to-faculty ratio is 7.
 All cadets graduate with a Bachelor of Science degree.

 Every cadet participates in an intercollegiate, club or intramural level sport each semester and cadets receive military training during the summer.
 New cadets start with Cadet Basic Training and second years participate in Cadet Field Training.
 US Military Academy cadets spend their third and fourth summers serving in active Army units around the world; attending advanced training courses such as airborne, air assault or northern warfare; or training the first and second year cadets as members of the leadership cadre.

 But cadets get to have fun too.
 In fact, the US Military Academy was ranked #3 for “More to Do on Campus.”
 On-campus facilities include a ski slope, skating rink, and golf course.
 Clubs include DJ club, orienteering, rock climbing, and Big Brother-Big Sister.
 Cadets have also had opportunities to sing backup for Billy Joel at Shea Stadium and parade the American flag at the Major League Baseball All-Star game at Yankee Stadium.